Opinion: Early Coronavirus Testing Failures Will Cost Lives

 "The system is not geared to what we need right now," he said.
 "And that is a failing."

 What do we do now?
 We should still emphasize scaling up testing capacity in a massive way.
-Knowing exactly who has the disease will enable more effective quarantines, protect vulnerable populations, and mitigate community spread.
+Knowing exactly who has the disease will enable more effective quarantines, protect vulnerable populations and mitigate community spread.
 But the most critical measures occur at the individual level.
 Everyone should practice social distancing.
-That means curtailing all social interaction, cancelling organized gatherings, working remotely, switching elbow bumps for handshakes, and keeping a distance of several feet from others whenever possible.
+That means curtailing all social interaction, canceling organized gatherings, working remotely, switching elbow bumps for handshakes and keeping a distance of several feet from others whenever possible.
 Everyone should also practice obsessive hand hygiene.
-That means washing your hands with soap and water for twenty seconds on a regular basis, and every time you come into contact with high traffic areas, like a doorknob or subway pole.
+That means washing your hands with soap and water for 20 seconds on a regular basis, and every time you come into contact with high-traffic areas, like a doorknob or subway pole.
 Avoid touching your face for any reason — use a tissue to scratch an itch.

-If you have any cold or flu-like symptoms, like fever, sore throat, cough, or muscle aches, you should wear a mask if you have access to one, isolate yourself, keep washing your hands, and avoid contact with others as much as possible until at least two to three days after your symptoms have resolved.
-If you develop difficulty breathing, chest pain, profound weakness, or confusion, then it's time to seek medical attention.
+If you have any cold or flu-like symptoms, like fever, sore throat, cough, or muscle aches, you should wear a mask if you have access to one, isolate yourself, keep washing your hands and avoid contact with others as much as possible until at least two to three days after your symptoms have resolved.
+If you develop difficulty breathing, chest pain, profound weakness or confusion, then it's time to seek medical attention.

 Community spread in the United States is already occurring, and the virus will likely reach a large number of people.
 But this is not the nightmare scenario.
 The nightmare scenario occurs if lots of people get sick at the same time.
-This could lead to a massive surge of ill patients arriving at hospitals all at once, which could easily overwhelm resources like oxygen tanks, ventilators, and ICU beds.
+This could lead to a massive surge of ill patients arriving at hospitals all at once, which could easily overwhelm resources like oxygen tanks, ventilators and intensive care unit beds.
 If this happens, then people will die who otherwise might have recovered.
 Some European countries are already facing a situation like this.
 It is imperative that we spread out infections over time, or flatten the curve.
 This way hospitals will have adequate resources to treat everyone, and won't become overwhelmed.
 How do we flatten the curve?
 All of the individual actions I described above.

 We're all in this together.
 If everyone does their part in limiting further spread, lives will be saved.